kszulinski/esmovia/README.md

-# Pokémon Favorites SPA
+# Pokébase

-This is a Single Page Application (SPA) built with React, Vite, and TypeScript.
-It features user authentication using a dummy JSON API, fetching Pokémon data from the PokeAPI, and managing a list of favorite Pokémon.
-The app is responsive and uses React Bootstrap for styling.
+Application built with React, Vite, and TypeScript.
+It features user authentication using a dummyJSON API, fetching Pokémon data from the PokeAPI, and managing a list of favorite Pokémon.
+Somehow, it works

 ## Features